Andy-Tatman/BitSet-KeY-Artifact/README.md

 Most methods in the list can be verified, and thus have completed proofs in the Proofs/BitSet-Methods/ directory.
 These proofs cannot be completed automatically with the current settings, but they can be recreated interactively (this takes some experience with KeY to figure out).

+Specifically regarding the set(int) method, we have included partially completed proofs.
+(See the README in Recorded-Proofs.)

-Due to various limitations of KeY (see the article), the following contracts / methods do not have completed proofs: get(int,int), set(int), length().
+Due to various limitations of KeY (see the article linked above), the following contracts / methods do not have completed proofs: get(int,int), length().
 Furthermore, KeY does show the method wordsToSeq(), but it cannot be verified as it is a model method and does not have a contract.

 # KeY settings used